 Copying a coast station

-Before my recorder broke, I captured some nice CW from KPH during their annual “Night of Nights” last month.
+I recorded some nice CW from KPH during their annual “Night of Nights” last month.
 If you’d like some CW practice, or are just curious to hear what KPH sounds like, I’ve posted almost a half hour of audio, including an item from the Free Press bulletin to ships at sea.
 The recording starts at perhaps 25 wpm, but then slows to around 20wpm for the Free Press.
 The signal is very strong with very little QSB.
 KPH runs 5kW transmitters into an assortment of wire antennas.